verrazzano/verrazzano/examples/helidon-config/README.md

 ## Testing the example application

-The Hello World Helidon microservices application implements a single REST API endpoint `/greet`, which returns a message `{"message":"Hello World!"}` when invoked.
+The Hello World Helidon microservices application implements a single REST API endpoint `/config`, which returns a message `{"message":"HelloConfig World!"}` when invoked.

 **NOTE**:  The following instructions assume that you are using a Kubernetes environment such as OKE.
 Other environments or deployments may require alternative mechanisms for retrieving addresses,